Prateek-P1/BrainTumor_BetaV1/README.md

-# Brain Tumor Detection, Segmentation with a 3-D viewport
+# Brain Tumor Detection, Segmentation with an integrated 3-D viewport

 This project aims to detect and segment Brain Tumors from 3-Dimensional Brain MRI Scans in the NIFTI (.nii) file format. <br>
 The BraTS2020 dataset was used.